ubaldot/vim-microdebugger/README.md

 :MicroDebugVar
 ```

-Do not use `:Termdebug` to start the MCU debugging but use `:MicroDebug`
+Do not use `:Termdebug` to start remote debugging but use `:MicroDebug`
 instead.

 The commands `:MicroDebugAsm` and `:MicroDebugVar` are wrappers around `:Asm`